 • The model could get whipsawed a number of times via its fail-safes should the ETF go into a trading range while the model stays on its signal.
 That said, it has a maximum of three tries for each fail-safe then moves to cash until the next change in signal.
 The worst string of losses on a single signal based on backtests dating back to January 2009 was 7 whipsaw losses in a row for a total loss of -8.6%.
 Of course, subsequent signals could also be losers which would add to the total drawdown of the model.

-• The model's worst drawdown is 20.6%.
-Note, it was originally 26.8% due to the Brexit surprise though this loss was tempered by a +24.15% profit due to a VIX Spike buy signal on 6-10-16 shortly before Brexit.
+• The model's worst drawdown is 27.9% in late 2016 (20.6% was the former worst drawdown).
+Note, the former worst drawdown was originally 26.8% due to the Brexit surprise though this loss was tempered by a +24.15% profit due to a VIX Spike buy signal on 6-10-16 shortly before Brexit.
 But the rebuy rule reduced this loss to 12.2% because of an earlier entry point.
 Further, the loss of -11.29% on 9-12-16 in the VIX portion of the results page was negated by this rebuy rule (see next point).
 The results table reflects a larger drawdown in 2016 because the rebuy rule was implemented in September 2016 which prevents the model from getting sidelined as the market goes higher.
 It also prevents an automatic rebuy after a VIX spike buy signal.

 • The problem of the model getting sidelined as the market went higher has been solved with the REBUY RULE (implemented September 2016): After a VIX spike buy signal is closed out, the original sell signal will only be reinstated if the ETF XIV moves in favor of a continued uptrend by a sufficient amount.
 The risk in reentering this trade will be contained to this amount which should be typically less than 2%.
 Tests show that one would have often made a handsome profit in such a situation by closing out their sell signal to buy the VIX spike buy signal, then buying back XIV or related ETF on the original sell signal.

 • There is gap up/gap down risk with these volatility ETFs.
 Should the ETF gap lower the next day triggering a fail-safe, the loss could be greater than the typical 0.5% to 2% using a 1x ETF.
 Backtests have shown the worst case scenario was an overnight gap down of 22.1% due to Brexit.
-This exceeds the worst drawdown of 20.6% since drawdowns are measured on closed, realized losses.
 The rebuy rule reduced the total loss on the trade to 12.2%.
 The flipside of this are gaps that occur in one's favor.
 In backtests, such favorable gaps have far exceeded any losses caused by gaps lower through fail-safes.